Azerbaijan in World War II: Anglo-Soviet Invasion of Iran

 From August 25 to September 17, 1941, Great Britain and the Soviet Union carried out a joint invasion of Iran.
 This invasion was intended to secure and defend the Allied supply lines through the area along with overthrowing the king of Persia, Rezā Shāh, who was suspected of sympathizing with the Axis.
 Rezā Shāh refused to deploy British and Soviet troops at their request, violating the agreement between the Soviets and Iranians in 1921.
 According to the agreement, the USSR had a right to deploy its troops in Iranian territory in the case of threats to its southern borders.

 The Soviet forces invaded Iran from Azerbaijan in the west and the Turkmen in the east.
 They occupied the northern Iranian provinces of Azerbaijan and Golestan.
-The British invaded through their middle eastern colony of Iraq and occupied the western provinces of Kermanshah, Ilam, and Khuzestan.
+The British invaded through their middle eastern colony of Iraq and south asian colony India and occupied the western provinces of Kermanshah, Ilam, and Khuzestan.
 After failed negotiations between allied forces and king Rezā Shāh, the Red Army marched into Tehran on September 17.
 Following the surrender of Tehran, Persia capitulated, and the British and Soviets agreed to occupy the country until the end of the war.
 The allied forces also deposed the Shah and put his younger son, Mohammad Reza Pahlavi, on the throne.
 The final Soviet troops were removed from Iran in 1946.

 Trans-Iranian Lend-Lease route

 The Trans-Iranian Lend-Lease route was the pathway used to get American and British supplies from the Persian Gulf through Persia and into the Soviet Union via Azerbaijan.
+The previous route of entering supplies to the Soviet Union; the North Atlantic Sea Lane, closed in July 1942 following the debacle of Convoy PQ 17.
+The alternative new route was in the east; into Vladivostok.
+Although Russia and Japan weren't foes, transporting large cargo into Russia from the United States proved to impractical, so the southern route through Iran was chosen.
 The Lend-Lease between the allies and Iran was implemented by Ally sympathizer Mohammad Reza Pahlavi following the overthrow of his father's regime in the Anglo-Soviet Invasion of Iran.
 The successful transport of Allied supplies through Iran and the Caucasus into the Soviet Union was instrumental in the defense of Russia against the Germans.